edroman/darmok-stealth-project/README.md

 # Online Documentation

 You can find the latest Darmok documentation, including a programming guide, on the project web page and project wiki.
-As the project is currently in pre-alpha, please contact us for instructions to access these assets (due to securtiy, please include your PGP public key for authenticity veritifcation).
+As the project is currently in pre-alpha, please contact us for instructions to access these assets (due to security, please include your PGP public key for authenticity verification).

 # Contributing